-Antoinette Lattouf is a multi-award winning journalist.
-She is the Director and co-Founder of Media Diversity Australia and a senior journalist at Network 10, In 2019, Antoinette was named among AFR's 100 Women of Influence.
-In 2020 she was a B&T Women in Media 'Champion of Change' finalist.
-Antoinette is part of the Judith Nielson Institute For Journalism and Ideas' International Advisory Board.
-Her career spans television, radio and online in both news and current affairs.
-She is also an Ambassador for mental health organisation the Gidget Foundation and the Australian Thyroid Foundation.
+Antoinette Lattouf is a multi-award-winning journalist who has worked in television, radio and online news and current affairs at Network 10, ABC, triple j and SBS.
+She is the Director and co-founder of Media Diversity Australia.
+In 2019, Antoinette was named among AFR’s 100 Women of Influence.
+In 2021, she was awarded a Women's Agenda Leadership Award.
+Her first book, 'How to lose friends and influence white people' will be published by Penguin Random House in early 2022.
+Antoinette is also part of the Judith Nielson Institute For Journalism and Ideas' International Advisory Council.
+She is an Ambassador for mental health organisation the Gidget Foundation and the Australian Thyroid Foundation.

 Marc Fennell is an award-winning journalist, interviewer and author.
 Marc hosts SBS's Walkley and Logie-nominated current affairs program 'The Feed'.
 He also presents the media and tech series 'Download This Show' for ABC Radio.
 He has also worked with The BBC, Telstra, Showtime, Network Ten, ABC TV, Foxtel and Monocle.
 In a previous life Marc was a record label art director and - oh so briefly - a hand model.